-Osteosarcopenic obesity is associated with bone and muscle density loss with obese patients.
-This study looks at how obese patients often have an increased risk of broken bones and similar problems.
+Obese patients have a greater risk of breaking bones when falling, a syndrome called Osteo-Sarcopenic Obesity (OSO).
+This syndrome is associated with bone density (osteopenia) and muscle mass (sarcopenia) loss in overweight individuals.
+Research studies have looked at how obese patients often have an increased risk of broken bones and similar problems.
 In the past, researchers have believed that the heavier a person was, the stronger their bones were.
 However, now they are looking at bone tissue and taking both fat tissue and muscle mass into account.

 Related: Obesity – Definition and Risks

-The researchers of the study evaluated 200 women who all had participated in past studied regarding fat tissue, muscle mass and bone density.
+The researchers of the study evaluated 200 women who all had participated in past studies regarding fat tissue, muscle mass, and bone density.
 Nearly one-third of all patients had 30% fat tissue as well as declining muscle mass and bone density.

 Related: Obesity Statistics of 2013